Introduction

 Shallow vs. Deep Wells

-Shallow wells: Generally less than 50 feet deep, these wells access the upper water table and are ideal for regions with abundant groundwater.
+Shallow wells: These are usually less than 50 feet deep and tap into the upper water table.
+They’re great for places with plenty of groundwater.

-Deep wells: These can extend several hundred feet and are necessary in areas where the water table lies significantly below the surface.
+Deep wells: These can go several hundred feet down and are needed where the water table is much lower than the surface.

 Essential Components of Water Wells